abauckland/maryjolisa/README.md

 ## Maryjolisa ##

-- server set up
+The following guidance assumes that:

+- the server is setup (nginx, passenger, rvm, ruby, rails, mysql, postfix)
-The following guidance assumes that you already have ssh access to the server and access to github.
+- you have ssh access to the server
+- you have access to github.

+## Server Setup ##

+Set up required for rmagic gem on Ubuntu 14.04

+    sudo apt-get install imagemagick
+    sudo apt-get install libmagickwand-dev
+    gem install rmagick

+then need to run rake db:migrate to get carrierwave to work – not sure why?

+    sudo service nginx restart

 ## Application Install/Update ##